Election Worker Application

 Required

-Will you serve as an alternate Precinct Election Official (attend training class and be on standby for a work assignment)?
+Will you serve as an alternate Election Worker (attend training class and be on standby for a work assignment)?

-Will you serve as an alternate Precinct Election Official (attend training class and be on standby for a work assignment)?
+Will you serve as an alternate Election Worker (attend training class and be on standby for a work assignment)?

 Required